Auguste Deter: Life

-Deter was born in Kassel, Hesse-Kassel on May 16, 1850.
+Deter was born in Kassel, Hesse-Kassel on 16 May 1850.
 Born into a working-class family, Auguste had three siblings and was a daughter of Johannes Hohmann.

 Deter's father died when she was young.
 Even though Deter's family was impoverished, she was well-educated.
-She attended school in Cassell, and it is speculated that she may have been a student of Dr. Alois Alzheimer's grandfather, Johann.
+She attended school in Cassell, and it is speculated that she may have been a student of Alois Alzheimer's grandfather, Johann.
 He was a schoolmaster in Cassell during the time Deter attended school.
 Further education was not possible for Auguste due to social norms and her family's financial situation.

 Deter started work as a full-time seamstress assistant at the age of 14.
-She continued this career until she married Carl August Wilhelm Deter on 1 May 1873, at the age of 23.
+She continued this career until she married Carl August Wilhelm Deter on 1 May 1873, at the age of 22.

 In 1888, Carl began work as a railway clerk.
 After marrying Carl, Deter moved to Frankfurt, Germany, where she was a full-time housewife.
 Carl described their marriage as "happy and harmonious".
 The couple had one daughter named Thekla.

 Deter became ill in the spring of 1901 at the age of 50.
 She was admitted to a psychiatric hospital later that year in November, where she lived for the rest of her life.

-Auguste and Carl were married for 33 years until her death on 8 April 1906 at the age of 55, just five weeks shy of her 56th birthday.
+Auguste and Carl were married for 33 years until her death on 8 April 1906 at the age of 55.